 How Businesses Are Affected by These Changes

-This increased interest in regulation of online data has taken many businesses in Canada by surprise.
+This increased interest in the regulation of online data has taken many businesses in Canada by surprise.
 For years, businesses in Canada have seen data breach notifications as optional.
 As a result, there are only a few businesses in Canada that have breach prevention systems already in place.

 There are multinational organizations working in Canada that are in compliance with GDRP (General Data Protection Regulation) as well as US data breach laws.
 These companies will likely already have the measures in place to meet the requirements that will be laid out by the Canadian government for protecting consumer data.
 Canadian businesses should be aware that upcoming changes in Canadian law will require them to not only notify their customers but also the Commissioner when there is a breach.